Cochrane (See What is Cochrane at https://buff.ly/2L4Gv8E) formally approved the establishment of the Cochrane Nutrition Field in May 2016.

 Representatives from the following organisations were unable to attend the exploratory meeting, but expressed their support for establishing Cochrane Nutrition: Cochrane Pregnancy and Childbirth Group, Cochrane Dementia and Cognitive Improvement Group, Cochrane Hepato-Biliary Group, Cochrane Renal Group, Cochrane Central Executive, University of East Anglia, University of Warwick, Cochrane Germany, London School of Hygiene and Tropical Medicine, The University of Sydney, Wageningen University, Cochrane Switzerland, WHO Department of Nutrition for Health and Development, Effective Care Research Unit and the South African Medical Research Council.

-Cochrane Nutrition is partly supported by the Effective Health Care Research Consortium.
-This Consortium is funded by UK aid from the UK Government for the benefit of developing countries (Grant 5242).
-The views expressed by Cochrane Nutrition do not necessarily reflect UK government policy.
+Cochrane Nutrition is partly funded by the Research, Evidence and Development Initiative (READ-It) project.
+READ-It (project number 300342-104) is funded by UK aid from the UK government; however, the views expressed do not necessarily reflect the UK government’s official policies.